Gnonpi/dominion-rust/README.md

 # dominion-rust
-trying to reimplement dominion in Rust
+Trying to reimplement dominion in Rust

+#
+I don't have any rights on the Dominion game, this is just to try applying a cool language to a cool problem